Skip to main content

 A smaller workflow

-capsule bootstrap my-app
+capsule create my-app --template quickstart

 cd my-app

-capsule serve app:app
+capsule serve app.py:app

-capsule deploy app:app
+capsule deploy app.py:app

 If you only remember one thing from this page, make it this: most of the CLI is just helping you move the same app definition from local iteration to a deployed product, while creating the workspace resources that app needs along the way.